Talend/CRF-Spark/README.md

 # CRF-Spark
 A Spark-based implementation of Conditional Random Fields (CRFs) for segmenting/labeling sequential data.
+Basically this project is deprecated, and we will not maintain it any more, please check the new project at https://github.com/Intel-bigdata/imllib-spark.

 ## Requirements
 This documentation is for Spark 1.4+.
 Other version will probably work yet not tested.